Nikon D40X vs Panasonic GX80

 It is notable that the GX80 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D40X does not offer wifi capability.
+In contrast, the D40X does not provide wifi capability.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D40X has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D40X has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D40X was succeeded by the Nikon D60 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Panasonic GX80 Manual.
+Further information on the features and operation of the D40X and GX80 can be found, respectively, in the Nikon D40X Manual (free pdf) or the online Panasonic GX80 Manual.